davidstanke/gcb-dockercompose-straggler/README.md

 At this point, the docker-compose environment is running as a background service, ready to accept connections (but only from within the 'cloudbuild' network).

 ### Strange behavior in Cloud Build
-Now, use Cloud Build to spin up the compose environment:
+Now, use Cloud Build to spin up the compose environment (the cloudbuild.yaml file in this repo provides config):
 ```
 gcloud builds submit .
 ```

-The cloudbuild.yaml config will spin up the docker-compose environment, which will respond to connections.
+This will spin up the docker-compose environment, which will respond to connections.
 Everything works, except for the logs are strange:
 ```
 ...
 Step #0: Status: Downloaded newer image for python:latest